OverengineeredOne/Docs/developer-guide/src/development-env.md

 docker run -it oedev /bin/bash
 ```

-In this case the i flag is indicating that we want to open an interactive SSH session to the
+In this case the `i` flag is indicating that we want to open an interactive SSH session to the
 container.
-The t flag allows to run commands interactively.
+The `t` flag allows to run commands interactively.

 After the command is run the Docker container should boot up quickly.
 As soon as it is booted a
 ssh session should kick in and connect you to the container.

 ## Setting up

-Once your successfully SSH'd in, we'll need to set up a few things before we get too deep in.
+Once your successfully connected, we'll need to set up a few things before we get too deep in.
 Overengineered uses Github for our code repository and we will be setting up several repositories
 throughout this book.

+### Github CLI (gh)

 The Github CLI is already shipped with the Docker image.
 Let's start by logging in.
 This process
 is simple, we just need to run one command.
 But first let's grab a personal access token.